bkuri/vpype-vfab/docs/usage_guide.md

 ## Next Steps

-- Explore ploTTY documentation for advanced plotter management
+- Explore vfab documentation for advanced plotter management
 - Check vpype documentation for optimization techniques
 - Look at vsketch examples for generative art inspiration
 - Join the community for support and inspiration